GLOBAL MARKETS-Stocks try to shake off second wave virus fears

 China's top legislative body, the National People's Congress Standing Committee, will meet on June 28, and the Global Times reported it would likely enact the Hong Kong security law by July 1.

-Hong Kong's Hang Seng .HSI fell 0.3% in early trade, underperforming regional markets.
+Hong Kong's Hang Seng .HSI fell 0.44% in the early afternoon sessions, underperforming regional markets.

 Concerns about the pandemic sent gold XAU= 0.8% higher to $1,757.2 per ounce, near its May peak of $1,764.8, which was its strongest since October 2012.

-Oil prices firmed slightly on tighter supplies from major producers, but concerns that a record rise in global coronavirus cases could curb a recovery in fuel demand checked gains.
+Oil prices firmed slightly on tighter supplies from major producers, but concerns that rising virus cases could curb a recovery in fuel demand checked gains.

 COVID-19 in the United Stateshttps://tmsnrt.rs/2YOWs84